ODTUGUNAM/Mixed-SnPb-Perovskite-Simulation/README.md

 If you use these files, please cite:

 **[Author Names]**, “Hybrid sequential processing of mixed Sn–Pb narrow-bandgap perovskite solar cells,” 2025.
-DOI: _to be added after Zenodo deposit_
+DOI: _to be added later